hauptmedia/docker-atlassian-bitbucket/README.md

-# docker-atlassian-stash
+# docker-atlassian-bitbucket

-A docker image for Stash.
+A docker image for Bitbucket.

 ## Features